Pigmice2733/Vision-Tracking/README.md

     classic edge detection algorithm called Canny edge detector, which does not rely on color or shapes of objects in an image.
-Canny detector has always been my goto algorithm of all sorts of different things in the past. (edited)
+Canny detector has always been my goto algorithm of all sorts of different things in the past.

 Requirements